frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/custom-translations.md

 <!-- add-breadcrumbs -->
 #Custom Translations

-User can print the customer's and supplier's document in their local language.
+**With Custom Translations, user can print the customer's and supplier's document in their local language.**

 For example, if you have customers from Germany and France who want quotations in German and French, it's possible using Custom Translations.

 ## 1. Set the Language